Algodal/OpenGLEngine/README.md

 We may also, tweak or edit, third-party libraries (and these derivatives will go in our tweaked folders).
 We will also link any algorithms we create here.

+## Algorithms
+* [Shader4GL](src/APPLICATION/Algorithms/Shader4GL/) - Convenience for Loading a Shader Program.
+Handles debug and de-allocating individual shaders.

+## Useful Quotes
+* LearnOpenGL: Sending data to the graphics card from the CPU is relatively slow, so wherever we can we try to send as much data as possible at once.

 ## Building
 * This project is built for linux (unix).
 If you are using windows you will have to research on your own how to build it.
 * We generate a makefile (using an internal tool).
 All you need to do is run make.
 If you using something other than make (do your own research).